Repairing the Leadership Gap Part 3: Setting Expectations

 Lead the Way is a place for business Owners and Managers to sharpen their leadership skills and achieve greater success—a goal that Plant believes should be a lifelong pursuit.
 “Leadership isn’t a one-time learning experience,” he says.
 “I teach at a national level and six months ago, I was in a class as a student myself.
 It’s important to evolve with your business.”

 Want to sharpen your leadership skills and set yourself up for lifelong success?
-Consider attending BDR’s 2-day leadership workshop Lead the Way: Dynamic Leadership Skills.
+Consider attending BDR’s two-day leadership workshop Lead the Way: Dynamic Leadership Skills.